A Resolution of the Diagonal for Smooth Projective Toric Varieties: Smooth, non-unimodular example: Twice-Iterated Blow-up of at a point

-I would like to thank my PhD Advisor Gabriel Kerr for guiding this project and for sparking my interest in toric varieties.
-I am also grateful for many conversations with Rina Anno and Zongzhu Lin about algebraic geometry, and for many helpful discussions with Daniel Erman.
-I thank Christine Berkesch for many helpful revisions.
-Lastly, I also greatly benefited from the 2019 MSRI Summer School on Toric Varieties organized by David Cox and Hal Schenck.
+\sectionnotoc{Acknowledgements} Gabriel Kerr advised this project and first encouraged my interest in toric varieties.
+I am grateful to Rina Anno and Zongzhu Lin for conversations about algebraic geometry, to Daniel Erman for helpful discussions, and to Christine Berkesch for extensive comments on the manuscript.
+I also thank an anonymous referee for suggestions that improved the exposition.
+The 2019 MSRI Summer School on Toric Varieties, organized by David Cox and Hal Schenck, was especially valuable for this work.